sethwv/game-thumbs/docs/technical-details.md

 ## Architecture Overview

-Game Thumbs is a Node.js Express application that dynamically generates sports matchup thumbnails and logos using team data from ESPN's public APIs.
+Game Thumbs is a Node.js Express application that dynamically generates sports matchup thumbnails and logos using team and athlete data from multiple providers (ESPN, TheSportsDB, HockeyTech).

 ### Key Components